 • A SaaS backend is six layers: database, auth, API, storage, email, backups.

-• In Australia, data residency & sovereignty sit across all six — and win or lose enterprise deals.
+• In Australia, Australian ownership sits across all six, and wins or loses enterprise deals.

-• The Privacy Act 2024 reforms raised the stakes: penalties up to A$50M and a new statutory tort.
+• Recent Privacy Act reforms raised the stakes: penalties up to A$50M (2022 Enforcement Act) and a new statutory tort (2024 Act).

-• A sovereign Backend-as-a-Service gives you all six layers, Australian-owned, in days.
+• An Australian-owned Backend-as-a-Service gives you all six layers, with an Australian company behind them, in days.

 The six layers of a modern SaaS backend

-Whether you build on Firebase, Supabase, a hand-rolled stack, or a sovereign BaaS, every SaaS product ends up needing the same six things.
+Whether you build on Firebase, Supabase, a hand-rolled stack, or an Australian-owned BaaS, every SaaS product ends up needing the same six things.
 Understanding them as distinct layers is what lets you make good buy-vs-build decisions.

 1. The database